syed0059/Tictactoe/README.md

 ## Note

 This app is not fully finished as it is lacking polish and certain features - such as making players wait till there are 2 players in a session.
-Howeveer, it captures all of the core functionality that such an app should have, and showcases how it could be suited to enable accessibility to all.
+However, it captures all of the core functionality that such an app should have, and showcases how it could be suited to enable accessibility to all.